Around the world by bike

 (1 215km - 44days)

-20 March - Kalianda – Cilegong - 46km
+20 March - Kalianda – Cilegong – 46 km

-Once in Bakauheni we swiftly got directed to the ferry terminal and in no time were on a huge car ferry.
-It must have been the slow ferry as the crossing to Java Island took 2 hours.
-Somehow it didn’t seem necessary to buy a ticket for the passage (nobody asked for tickets, and nobody offered to sell any).
-Can this trip be for free, or did we just miss the ticket office?
+So came to an end our cycle tour of Sumatra and I was excited to see what Java would hold.
+It must have been a slow ferry as the crossing to Java Island took two hours.
+Somehow, it didn’t seem necessary to buy a ticket for the passage (nobody asked for tickets, and nobody offered to sell any).
+Could the trip have been free, or did we miss the ticket office?

-21 March - Cilegong– Tangerang - 91km
+21 March - Cilegong– Tangerang – 91 km

-22 March - Tangerang – Jakarta - 31km
+22 March - Tangerang – Jakarta – 31 km

 23-24 March – Jakarta